-AGT 1714 Applied Soils – Conservation and Use

 Description: A course to introduce students to the general principles of soil conservation and safe use.
 It includes instruction in the soil formation process, properties of soils, soil texture, and soil management for optimum safe use.
 Note: AGR 2314 Basic Soils may be substituted for this course.